Glaxo investigation pegs back Britain's FTSE

 Valerie Gastaldy, who heads technical analysis firm Day By Day, said it was too early to tell whether the rebound on Tuesday was the start of a challenge for new 2014 highs, and noted that the move was made in low volumes.

 "With those limitations, we do favour new high on the FTSE 100 at around 6,945 in June," she said.
-(Additional reporting by Alistair Smout, Sudip Kar-Gupta and Francesco Canepa, editing by Alister Doyle)
+(Editing by Catherine Evans)